ExponentialML/Text-To-Video-Finetuning/README.md

 **Images**: `/images/img.png /images/img.txt`
 **Videos**: `/videos/vid.mp4 | /videos/vid.txt`

+Then in your config, make sure to have `-folder` enabled, along with the root directory containing the files.

 ### Process Automatically

 You can automatically caption the videos using the [Video-BLIP2-Preprocessor Script](https://github.com/ExponentialML/Video-BLIP2-Preprocessor)

 ## Configuration